"Én nem költözöm be a házba e mellé a fiú mellé."

-Translation:I do not move in the house next to this boy.
+Translation:I am not moving into the house next to this boy.

 Because of that one-letter word e in the sentence.
 It's a shortened version of ez which occurs before postpositions that begin with a consonant.
 (Off the top of my head I'm not absolutely sure whether that's true for every postposition that begins with a consonant or only certain ones, but I think it's all of them).